cloudchacho/hedwig-python/docs/settings.rst

 and may add additional validation logic.
 This class is also responsible for serialization / deserialization of the payload on the wire.

-Validators provided by the library include: jsonschema.
+Validators provided by the library: jsonschema, protobuf.

 To customize jsonschema validator, for example, to add a new format called ``vin``, use this validator: